lindsay-stevens/odk_tools/odk_tools/README.md

 #### Purpose
 The ODK Collect app for Android has some styling capabilities based on Markdown syntax.
-This came after this script was written, but it has the advantages of
+This came after this script was written, but it has the advantages of:

 - Question text doesn't have Markdown in it, so can be easily transferred to some other system or format without being cleaned.